2.17 Provisions, contingent liabilities and contingent assets General

 Information about the Company's performance obligations are summarised below:

-i. ) Long term (Construction type) contracts - The long term contracts are ordinarily presumed to consist of combined
+i. ) Long term (Construction type) contracts - The long term contracts are ordinarily presumed to consist

-obligations which are not distinct in the context of the contract (i.e., single performance obligation).
+of combined obligations which are not distinct in the context of the contract (i.e., single performance obligation).
 This is highly attributed to the long-term construction nature of the projects, whereby deliverables are typically highly interrelated and combined.
 The typical scope of turnkey contracts arrangements includes engineering, manufacturing, shipment, delivery installation, testing, erection and commissioning and civil works.
 Although there are several components to the overall scope of the contract, the turnkey contracts are generally considered one performance obligation.

 ii. ) Products manufacturing and erection, commissioning and installation contracts - These contracts

 comprising of two performance obligations of supply of products and erection and commissioning thereof.
 When the manufacturing stage is complete, factory acceptance testing procedures are performed to ensure the equipment meets customer specifications and may involve the customer physically observing the testing procedures.
-Revenue from contracts, where the performance obligations are satisfied over time and other consideration, is recognized as per the percentage of completion method.
+Revenue from contracts, where the performance obligations are satisfied over time and other consideration, is recognised as per the percentage of completion method.
 The Company uses the percentage of completion method based on the costs expended to the date as a proportion of the total costs to be expended.

 Company as part of its contracts, provides warranties of the equipment for defects arising out of poor workmanship, inferior material or manufacturing.
 Such warranty provided is in the nature of assurance warranty and is not accounted for as a separated performance obligation.